 - Wait for the process and Reboot the Device

-When GApps are flashed, the Google application installed as System apps.
-So either flashes the Micro package or flash Full package or Stock package.
-Usually, Devs recommend the Pico GApps so bugs can be minimized but you can try Micro package because it is the lightest one which comes with Google app.
+Usually, Devs recommend the Pico GApps package because this is the lightest one so bugs can be minimized.
+But you can try Micro package because it is the lightest one that comes with Google app.

 Convert User app to system app via ADB.

-I always I recommend Magisk module method but if for some reason, you cant use Magisk then Use this method.
+I always recommend the Magisk module method but if for some reason, you cant use Magisk then Use this method.
 You can find the full detailed guide at AndroidAuthority

-Another way is to copy the apk folder to /system/app.
+Another way is to copy the apk folder to /system/priv-app.
 You need a rooted device and ES file explorer.
 Read the full guide at Droidviews.